shellscape/terraform-provider-supabase/docs/resources/storage_bucket.md

 # supabase_storage_bucket (Resource)

-Manages a Supabase storage bucket.
+Manages a Supabase storage bucket with automatic authentication handling.

+This resource uses the Supabase Storage API and automatically handles authentication by exchanging your management access token for the appropriate project-level service role JWT token.
+No additional authentication configuration is required.

 Refer to the [Supabase Storage documentation](https://supabase.com/docs/guides/storage) for more information.